Showing top 0 results 0 results found

 Technology has revolutionized the way businesses operate and interact with customers.

 Access to advanced tools and data has simplified the workflow, leading to a more targeted and engaging approach to customer acquisition.

 It’s not usual for businesses to assign a team for cold calling in order to optimize their resources.
 But today, brands are leveraging artificial intelligence-powered assistants to handle outreach activities.

 They’re investing in tools like behavior analytics platforms, web analytics applications, and digital adoption platforms (DAPs) to simplify UX and ensure proficiency on any software platform or app they use.
 The tools also help them get detailed reports on their website and its visitors.
 Such traces of the "new" future are already floating in the market.

-A great example is AI and augmented reality brand experiences, which companies like Microsoft, Apple, and Amazon follow.
-Reports state that AI may contribute a whopping $15.7 trillion to the worldwide economy in 2030.
+A great example is artificial intelligence and augmented reality brand experiences, which companies like Microsoft, Apple, and Amazon follow.
+Reports state that AI may contribute a whopping $15.7 trillion worldwide in 2030.